It's the most wonderful time of the year...of course, we mean it's time for the North Pole Express!

 Once you arrive at Santa's Workshop after your train ride, his helpers will escort you into a tent where you'll experience a fun show and meet the big guy.
 There's more than enough seating for everyone, and since many people want the "center stage" seats often times the seats on the far right side go unused.
 So if you have a large group or want a little extra space around you, go to the far right side of the stage.
-As a bonus, once the show is over, the folks on the right side will be closest to the exit and get their chocolate frosty snow milk first.

 Save Time For More

 You've read it at least twice now if you've made it this far to tip six: Grapevine is the Christmas Capital of Texas.
 So if you're taking time to load up the family and get in the Christmas spirit, then make the most of your time in Grapevine!
 Stroll up and down Main Street to see the beautiful displays, dine in some of the restaurants, or get some Christmas shopping done.
 Off Main Street you'll find other great attractions and Christmas themed events such as ICE!
 At the Gaylord Texan Resort, Christmas shopping at Grapevine Mills, or Santa's Wonderland at Bass Pro Shops among many others.
-In fact, there's over 1,400 events in more than 40 days of Christmas in Grapevine!
+In fact, there's more than 1,400 events in more than 40 days of Christmas in Grapevine!
 So finding something to do before or after your North Pole Express excursion shouldn't be hard at all.